Interviewing a job applicant without using a scorecard is like going running without tracking your distance.

 In your work life, you don’t want your interviews to end up a jumbled mess that leaves you clicking through your ATS wondering which candidate said what clever remark.

 An interview scorecard is your perfect reporting tool.
-Below, I lay out three reasons you should use a scorecard, some tips on how to create your own, and provide a free template!
+Below, I lay out three reasons you should use a scorecard, some tips on how to create your own.

 Why should you use a scorecard?